 “Remember, lunch is brain food for the learners in school — it helps kids focus and pay attention while re-energizing their bodies for the second half of the school day,” says author, registered dietitian, and childhood nutrition expert Jill Castle.
-“I recommend trying to get most of the food groups into lunch, if possible, so that a blend of nutrients such as protein, fiber and vitamins and minerals are offered.
+“I recommend trying to get most of the food groups into lunch, if possible so that a blend of nutrients such as protein, fiber and vitamins, and minerals are offered.
 This can be tough, though!”

 READ MORE: The Fatherly Guide to Kindergarten

-Grains can be relatively straightforward with even the most picky eater, with bread and crackers hitting the sweet spot, while protein can include servings of anything from turkey to peanut butter.
+Grains can be relatively straightforward with even the pickiest eater, with bread and crackers hitting the sweet spot, while protein can include servings of anything from turkey to peanut butter.
 Dairy, too, is generally an easy sell for kids, with cheese sticks and yogurt widely available and easy to fit into a bag.
 But including both a fruit and a vegetable in a way that’s likely to result in kids actually eating either is tough.
 The easy way out?
 Dried fruit and dippable vegetables like carrot sticks (hummus is basically a protein pack).

 What that means for parents is that there are a lot of moving parts.
 This is why many parents find it helpful to print off a checklist of lunch ingredients to stick on the fridge while packing.
 Lists like that are also helpful in creating a grocery list, allowing mom and dad a reference point so they can purchase various options for each food group when visiting the grocery store.
-Castle admits that it might not be possible to hit every food time every morning, but says that parents should definitely make sure that their kid is getting protein, some fruit, and a fiber-rich grain.
+Castle admits that it might not be possible to hit every food group every morning but says that parents should definitely make sure that their kid is getting protein, some fruit, and a fiber-rich grain.
 That’s sort of the hard minimum.

 How to Make a Balanced Meal a Little Kid Might Eat